Lesson video

 I really have.

-And keep taking very good care of yourselves and all others and keep opening that door and making sure everyone is welcome.
+And keep taking very good care of yourselves and all others, and keep opening that door and making sure everyone is welcome.

-I'll see you with another lesson soon.
+I'll see you at another lesson soon.

 Until then, stay creative.